Boeing delays delivery of ultra-long-range version of 777X

 The Air Current website first reported the delays, saying the 350-seat 777-8 model revised for ultra-long-range flights had originally been scheduled to enter service in 2022 after the arrival of the 777-9 in 2020.

 The decision effectively means Boeing engineers have frozen development work on the ultra-long-range version of the 777X.
-The schedule delay could jeopardize competition with European arch-rival Airbus SE (AIR.PA) for a slice of the ultra-long-haul travel market.
+The schedule delay could jeopardize competition with European arch-rival Airbus SE for a slice of the ultra-long-haul travel market.

 Airbus, which is offering an ultra-long-range version of its A350-1000, and Boeing have already submitted their “best and final” offers to Qantas for planes capable of the 17,000 km (10,560 mile) Sydney-London route, a Qantas spokesman said.